 As with any plumbing fixture, you want to make sure its installed properly so it doesn’t void the warranty, malfunction or leak.
 If you are not comfortable with DIY, hire a professional plumber with experience installing touchless faucets.

-Contact Trinity Plumbing to schedule an appointment.
+Contact Trinity Plumbing to schedule service for your Touchless Faucets.